Corporate insolvency

 What does a winding-up petition mean?

-When a winding-up order is made, the management/owner loses the right to deal with the company, as the company is now an insolvent estate.
-This means that the company is no longer entitled to assign or give up its assets, receive payments, receive notices of termination, complaints and similar declarations, incur liabilities or otherwise deal with its assets with effect for the estate.
+When a winding-up petition is made, the management/owner loses the right to deal with the company, as the company is now a bankrupt estate.
+That means that the company is no longer entitled to assign or give up its assets, receive payments, receive notices of termination, complaints and similar declarations, incur liabilities, or otherwise deal with its assets with effect for the estate.

 Who can present a winding-up petition?